sowmyashyam/logs_udacity/README.md

 * When vagrant up is finished running, you will get your shell prompt back.
 At this point, you can run vagrant ssh to log in to your newly installed Linux VM!
 * Connect to the psql database with psql -d news.
 # To Run
-1.Launch Vagrant VM and run the commands: vagrant up, and then vagrant ssh 1.Load the data, using  the command
+*Launch Vagrant VM and run the commands: vagrant up, and then vagrant ssh *Load the data, using  the command
 ```sh
 psql -d news -f newsdata.sql.
 ```
-3.The database should contain three tables namely:
+* The database should contain three tables namely:
 * `Authors table`
 * `Articles table`
 * `Log table`